Injury to a Child, Elderly Individual, or Disabled Individual: Texas Penal Code §22.04

 The Injury to a Child statute defines a “child” under Section 22.04(c)(1) as a person fourteen years of age or younger.[6]

-What are the affirmative defenses to Injury to a Child?
+What are the affirmative defenses?

 There are several affirmative defenses to a charge of Injury to a Child.
 Many of the affirmative defenses are specific to caretakers facing a charge of Injury to a Child.
 A caretaker, as defined by Section 22.04(d) of the Injury to a Child statute, is someone who provides protection, food, shelter, or medical care to the child.
 Some examples of a caretaker[7] are the owners or employees of a daycare or a private babysitter.
 Providing care to a child creates a legal duty from the caretaker to the child under Subsection (b)(2) of the Injury to a Child statute.

 A legal duty under the Injury to a Child statute means that a person owes a responsibility to the child to make sure that the child is not injured.
 The existence of a caretaker’s legal duty subjects a caretaker to being convicted of Injury to a Child if the caretaker fails to act and a child is injured.
-But, if the caretaker of the child notified the child, the child’s parents, or the Department of Protective and Regulatory Services that the caretaker would no longer be providing care for the child pursuant to Subsection (i) of the Injury to a Child statute, the caretaker has an affirmative defense to an Injury to a Child charge.
-Giving effective notice[5] to the child, the child’s parents, or the Department of Protective and Regulatory Services is an affirmative defense under Subsection (i) of the Injury to a Child statute because it eliminates the legal duty owed to a child.
+But, if the caretaker of the child notified the child, the child’s parents, or the Department of Family and Protective Services that the caretaker would no longer be providing care for the child pursuant to Subsection (i) of the Injury to a Child statute, the caretaker has an affirmative defense to an Injury to a Child charge.
+Giving effective notice[8] to the child, the child’s parents, or the Department of Family and Protective Services is an affirmative defense under Subsection (i) of the Injury to a Child statute because it eliminates the legal duty owed to a child.

 A person who provided treatment to a child according to “a recognized religious method of healing,”[9] known to have a generally accepted rate of success can claim an affirmative defense under Section 22.04(l)(1) of the Injury to a Child statute.
 There is also an affirmative defense available to someone charged with Injury to a Child for not reporting that the child was injured if there is no evidence that the person knew the child had been injured.
 A victim of family violence under Section 71.004 of the Family Code will have an affirmative defense available to them for a charge of Injury to a Child.
 Family violence under 71.004 of the Family Code means that a person was assaulted or is being abused by another member of the family or by someone they are dating.
 However, a victim of family violence seeking an affirmative defense to a charge of Injury to a Child must not have caused the injury to the child and must not have reasonably believed that their inaction would have an effect on the injured child.
 Lastly, a person has an affirmative defense to Injury to a Child under Section 22.04(l)(3) of the Injury to a Child statute if the person is less than three years older than the child that person allegedly injured.